Mazda 2 review - Engines, performance and drive

 While diesel was offered in the Mazda 2, it has now been dropped from the range.
 That leaves the 1.5-litre Skyactiv-G petrol, which comes in three power outputs: 74bhp, 89bhp or 113bhp.
-These engines do without a trendy turbo but have a compression ratio of 14:1 (the highest of any naturally-aspirated petrol engine), a strategy that Mazda insists delivers better real-world economy.
+These engines do without a trendy turbo but have a compression ratio of 15:1, a strategy that Mazda insists delivers better real-world economy.
 The figures certainly back that up.
 Whichever engine you choose, the naturally aspirated unit revs sweetly, although it’s noisy.
 It’s something you don’t experience too often in a supermini these days.

 The petrol engines really encourage you to drive hard, and you’ll be rewarded with near-hot hatch levels of performance in even the 89bhp version.
-It’s a sweet unit, but the lack of a turbo means the Mazda kicks out only 148Nm of torque, and it’s produced relatively high up the rev range, at 4,000rpm.
-You have to wind the engine up to extract the performance as a result, but this is no great hardship as the four-cylinder unit revs sweetly to its 6,000rpm power peak.
+It’s a sweet unit, but the lack of a turbo means the Mazda kicks out only 151Nm of torque at 3,500rpm.
+You have to wind the engine up to extract the full performance as a result, but this is no great hardship as the four-cylinder unit revs sweetly to its 6,000rpm power peak.

 The entry-level 74bhp petrol is adequate but it needs to be worked hard to get up to speed.
 However, at the national limit, this affordable petrol cruises well.